AudioJailbreak: Jailbreak Attacks against End-to-End Large Audio-Language Models: Background Related Works

 Large language models (LLMs), exhibiting strong reasoning and problem-solving capabilities, are initially designed to process text inputs and generate text responses.
-The recent emergence of multimodal LLMs~\cite{GPT_4V, InstructBLIP, LLaVA, PandaGPT, Mini_Omni2, NExT_GPT, BuboGPT, Gemini_1_5, AnyGPT, VITA} extended LLMs' impressive capabilities to other forms of data.
-One notable example is Large Audio-Language Models (\smodelnames)~\cite{FunAudioLLM, hf_speech_to_speech, gpt-4o, chatgpt_voice, Mini_Omni, Mini_Omni2, qwen_audio_2, LLaSM, LLaMA_Omni, GAMA, VITA, SpeechGPT, GLM_4_Voice}. \smodelnames receive user prompts in the form of audios rather than text and generate text or audio responses.
-Since audio is the most commonly used medium for human communication, \smodelnames enable a much more natural human-computer conversational interaction and a more engaging user experience~\cite{Mini_Omni, Mini_Omni2, VITA, moshi, GLM_4_Voice}.
-Formally, an \smodelname can be defined as follows:

-where $\mathbb{S}$ denotes the audio input space, $\mathbb{T}$ denotes the text input space, and $\mathbb{O}$ denotes the multimodal output space.
-Intuitively, the \smodelname $\model$ maps the input from the joint audio space $\mathbb{S}$ and text space $\mathbb{T}$ to the output response space $\mathbb{O}$, which can be audio, text, or a combination of both, depending on $\model$.
+Recent emergence of multimodal LLMs~\cite{GPT_4V, InstructBLIP, LLaVA, PandaGPT, Mini_Omni2, NExT_GPT, BuboGPT, Gemini_1_5, AnyGPT, VITA} extended LLMs' impressive capabilities to other data forms.
+One notable example is Large Audio-Language Models (\smodelnames)~\cite{FunAudioLLM, hf_speech_to_speech, gpt-4o, chatgpt_voice, Mini_Omni, Mini_Omni2, qwen_audio_2, LLaSM, LLaMA_Omni, GAMA, VITA, SpeechGPT, GLM_4_Voice}, that receive user prompts as audios rather than text and generate text or audio responses.
+Since audio is the most commonly used medium for human communication, \smodelnames enable much more natural human-computer conversational interaction and more engaging user experience~\cite{Mini_Omni, Mini_Omni2, VITA, moshi, GLM_4_Voice}.
+Formally, an \smodelname can be defined as: where $\mathbb{S}$ denotes audio input space, $\mathbb{T}$ denotes text input space, and $\mathbb{O}$ denotes multimodal output space.
+Intuitively, \smodelname $\model$ maps input from joint audio space $\mathbb{S}$ and text space $\mathbb{T}$ to output response space $\mathbb{O}$, which can be audio, text, or both, depending on $\model$.
 We remark that \smodelnames may use text system prompts or special tokens (e.g., roles ``Assistant'' and ``User'') for inference.
-That is why the input consists of both audio and text.
-But note that users can only input audio, and the input text is added internally without being exposed to users.
-For simplicity, we may omit the text input space hereafter.
+That is why input consists of both audio and text.
+But note that users can only input audio, and input text is added internally without being exposed to users.
+For simplicity, we may omit text input space hereafter.

 Mainstream \smodelnames can be broadly divided into two categories: cascaded \smodelnames and end-to-end \smodelnames, based on whether the core language model can directly understand and generate audio representations~\cite{WavChat24}.